A class of exponential neighbourhoods for the quadratic travelling salesman problem: Double edge ejection tours on

 We now show that QTSP(p,c)-DEE (and hence QTSP(p,H)-DEE) can be solved in pseudopolynomial time and the problems admit FPTAS when the edge weights are non-negative.
-Our proof technique is to reduce QTSP(p,H)-DEE to QSPP(p,H) on an acyclic multigraph.
+Our proof technique is to reduce QTSP(p,H)-DEE to QSPP(p,H) on a specially-constructed acyclic multigraph which we now describe.